 Located in the heart of Athens, the Avissyias Square Antique Market is an antique market where you can score anything from old memorabilia, antiques, old books and records and more.
 Held every Sunday, the market usually spills out onto Ermou and the nearby streets and operates from early morning until late afternoon.
 Even if you don’t find what you are looking for, you can still have a drink at the Avissynias Café, where if you head straight upstairs, you can enjoy a splendid view over the Acropolis.

-Very close by Paliosinithies, Guadeloupe is a thrift store with an exotic vibe where you can score bags, shoes and accessories and of course, clothing.
+Guadeloupe is a thrift store with an exotic vibe where you can score bags, shoes, accessories and of course, clothing.
 From vintage crop tops to floral 1970s dresses, vintage jeans and military jackets, Guadeloupe has it.
 With a wide collection of men’s and women’s clothing, Guadeloupe will definitely rank among your favourite places in Athens.

-A second-hand vintage furniture store in Psirri, Paliosinithies is how you imagine Ali Baba’s cave to look like.
-This chaotic bric-à-brac hotspot, located off the busy streets of Athens, has everything from chairs, tables and sofas, as well as vintage mirrors, silverware and kitchen utensils.
+A second-hand vintage furniture store in Psirri, Paliosinithies is like Ali Baba’s cave, full of treasures.
+This bric-à-brac hotspot, located off the busy streets of Athens, has everything from chairs, tables and sofas, as well as vintage mirrors, silverware and kitchen utensils.
 The store also has a more spacious storehouse in Metaxourgeio, where the bigger furniture pieces are kept.

 Aptly named, Granny’s House is a vintage and second-hand furniture shop off the radar.
 Located in an industrial area in central Athens, the store sells furniture and home goods at reasonable prices.
 If you are looking to furnish your new apartment in Athens with a restricted budget, look no further.